 Suboxone overdose can pose significant health risks and possibly lead to death.
 Physicians prescribe this medication to treat opiate addiction.
 In addition, it contains buprenorphine and naloxone to guard against abuse.
-There are less regulations on Suboxone in comparison to methadone.
+There are fewer regulations on Suboxone in comparison to methadone.
 Methadone requires patients to visit a clinic daily to obtain a dose.
-Medical professionals prescribe Suboxone as a take-home medication which patients take orally.
+Medical professionals prescribe Suboxone as a take-home medication that patients take orally.
 However, a month’s supply is easy to divert and sell illegally.

 Suboxone has helped some patients wean from other opiate drugs such as heroin, morphine, OxyContin and Percocet.
 However, it has the potential to cause physical and psychological dependence.
 Patients should take Suboxone exactly as prescribed.
 Taking too much or altering the dose in any way can have devastating consequences.
 Furthermore, combining Suboxone with other substances can cause an overdose, especially when injected along with tranquilizers.
 A number of reported cases of overdose and coma have been linked to the combination of Suboxone and benzodiazepines.
-This class of drugs, includes Klonopin and Xanax, and they also depress the central nervous system.
+This class of drugs includes Klonopin and Xanax, and they also depress the central nervous system.
 Lastly, combining Suboxone with alcohol or opiates can also cause an overdose which can be fatal.

 What to Expect: Suboxone Overdose Symptoms and Treatment